Fantasia 2024: A Pair of Female Filmmakers Explore Haunting Poignancy with DARKEST MIRIAM and HOLLYWOOD 90028

 Hollywood 90028

 After a fantastic opening that blends the fantasy and the reality that was La-la Land in the 1970s, Hollywood 90028 follows its dreamy intro with an immediate punch to the gut as we see the film’s hero strangle his latest one-night stand.
 Although a mostly dreamily-shot experience, Hollywood 90028 is a film about the danger and disillusion of the 70s as seen through one of the most idealized cities in the world.
-Showing the sunshine of Los Angeles surrounding a man whose murderous tendencies have been awakened by it shows a dichotomy that’s at the very heart of Hollywood 90028.
+Showing the sunshine of Los Angeles surrounding a man whose murderous tendencies have been awakened by it gives us a dichotomy that’s at the very heart of Hollywood 90028.
 The L.A. landscape of the film is a lonely, almost solitary one.
 In her feature debut, director Christine Hornisher does such a striking job of capturing a Los Angeles she knew was dangerous and was never going to last.
-This rings especially true in the montage showing a collection of the city’s adult film movie marquees and a sequence depicting the iconic Hollywood sign as old and rundown, showing the symbolic tarnish of Tinsel Town.
+This rings especially true in the montage showing a collection of the city’s adult film movie marquees and a sequence depicting the iconic Hollywood sign as old and rundown, presenting it as a symbol of a tarnished Tinsel Town.

 Several other similarities easily show themselves in watching Darkest Miriam and Hollywood 90028 unfold.
 Chief among them is the fact that these are films with people who have problems relating to the opposite sex and experience strong (and in Mark’s case, extreme) reactions to being with someone sexually.
 These are problems that are compounded by their respective struggles to reconcile the troubled family pasts that haunt both of them.
 But the biggest commonality (and by far the most compelling one) shared between Darkest Miriam and Hollywood 90028 is the fact that both feature protagonists who are pulled into dark existences by forces neither can resist nor control.

 Like Hornisher, Jaye entered into the feature arena after making a name for herself by helming a series of short films which earned her a reputation as an exciting and innovative new voice in filmmaking.
 Unlike Hornisher, however, Jaye’s work is wonderfully experiencing the kind of acclaim it deserves in real-time.
-As of writing this, Jaye has been awarded Fantasia’s Best Director prize for her helming of Darkest Miriam.
-I doubt that Jaye has seen Hollywood 90028 simply because so few people have.
-Yet it’s easy and comforting to see these two filmmakers as spiritual sisters who dared to explore the dark side of the world in the most powerful of ways.
+As of writing this, Jaye has (rightfully) been awarded Fantasia’s Best Director prize for her helming of Darkest Miriam.
+I doubt Jaye has seen Hollywood 90028 simply because so few people have.
+Yet it’s both easy and comforting to see these two filmmakers as spiritual sisters, each of whom dared to pick up a camera and explore the dark side of the world in the most powerful of ways.

 Previous post Two Cents Back to the Beach Month Wraps Up with CLUB DREAD